- Scientific name: Dipturus batis (but see below)

-Update – Scientific re-classification: In 2009 scientific research showed that the species which had been known as the common skate (Dipturus batis) since 1758 was actually two separate species: the flapper skate (Dipturus intermedius), and the blue skate (Dipturus flossada).
+Update – Scientific re-classification: In 2009 scientific research showed that the species which had been known as the common skate since 1758 was actually two separate species.
 Apparently, 19th century scientific advice had drawn attention to the fact that they were two separate species of skate, but an influential 1926 study insisted that there was only a single species and this remained unchallenged until the 2009 research.
 In most sea angling literature this species is still referred to as a single species and the name common skate continues to be used.
+However, the scientific community has split this species into the blue skate (which has retained the scientific name Dipturus batis) and the flapper skate which has the scientific name Dipturus intermedius.